shibme/cloudflare-letsencrypt-certbot-action/README.md

 ### Input

-* `cloudflare_dns_api_token` - Cloudflare DNS API token with Zone:DNS:Edit permission
+* `cloudflare_api_token` - Cloudflare API token with Zone:DNS:Edit permission
-* `domain_name` - The fully qualified domain name for which certificate is required
+* `domain_names` - The fully qualified domain names for which certificate is required (comma separated)
 * `email` - Email address (to notify on certificate expiry)
-* `certs_file_name` - The name of file in which the generated keys and certificates will be stored (default name - certs)
+* `certs_file_name` - The name of file in which the generated keys and certificates will be stored (default name - cert.zip)
 * `dry_run` - [true/false] Will only simulate the process using DNS challenge.
 Will not issue an actual certificate (default - false)

 ### Usage